owenblake38/youtube2/README.md

 Roungseo (Peter) Youn

-The begins with a given YouTube video url, downloads the video, rips the audio from the video, then crawls to a new video for given number of times.
+The script begins with a given YouTube video url, downloads the video, rips the audio from the video, then crawls to a new video for given number of times.

 The script ensures non-duplicates by calculating similarity in the titles via Jaccard coefficient.